MasonLaw, PC | NC Elder & Special Needs Law Attorney

 · Pursuant to a physician’s written statement that says the services are “necessary to prevent entry . . . to a nursing facility or intermediate care facility for the mentally retarded.”

-Most knowledgeable elder law attorneys take the position that this, if literally applied, would sanction payments made to a home health agency or non-related home health worker providing services needed to keep the applicant safe, or entertained, or whatever.
-If this was the case, I believe the NC Association of Home & Hospice Care would be outside the Department of Health & Human Services building in Raleigh with pitchforks and torches.
+Literally read, this would sanction payments made to a home health agency or non-related home health worker providing services needed to keep the applicant safe, or entertained, or whatever.
+If this was the case, the NC Association of Home & Hospice Care would be outside the Department of Health & Human Services building in Raleigh with pitchforks and torches.

 I think this is overzealous manual writing from several years ago that wasn’t carefully thought through.